MoeskerDev/ms-project3-glossary/README.md

 - <a href="https://github.com/" target="_blank"> GitHub: </a>
 - <a href="https://heroku.com/" target="_blank"> Heroku: </a>
 - <a href="https://balsamiq.com/" target="_blank"> Balsamiq:</a>
+    - During the design process, the wireframes were created by Balsamiq.

 ----
 # Testing